How to Clean Kitchen Countertops

 Another popular home remedy is baking soda but cleaning too carelessly with an abrasive scratch up and dull your surface.

-Simple Green All-Purpose Cleaner removes grease and grime from countertops, while the orally non-toxic and biodegradable formula makes it safer for use in the kitchen.
+Simple Green All-Purpose Cleaner removes grease and grime from countertops.
 The powerful degreaser also wipes away fingerprints and removes stains, leaving behind a streak-free surface.

 We recommend that you clean countertops daily and disinfect them twice a week.
 Also, immediately spot-disinfect after any use of raw meat, eggs or dairy products.
 Learn how to disinfect countertops here.